 What are Disparities?

-Some communities are affected more severely (disparately impacted) by diabetes but do not receive a commensurate share of diabetes research, treatment and education.
+Health Disparities (World Health Organization definition) are differences in health outcomes that are closely linked with social, economic, & environmental disadvantages, which are often driven by social conditions in which individuals live, learn, work & play.
+Some communities are affected more severely (disparately impacted) by diabetes, but do not receive a commensurate share of diabetes research, treatment, and education.

 These communities include: